eyolfson/research-2016-ecoop-artifact/README.md

     cd ~/abs/src/llvm-csan-0.0.1/build
     make check-csan

-Note that you must have built the tool in order to run `make check-csan`!
+Note 1: you must have built the tool in order to run `make check-csan`!

+Note 2: for the timing results in the paper, ran a debug version of the tool.
+To build a debug version, follow these steps:

+    cd ~/abs
+    makepkg -s -p PKGBUILD-debug

+Then replace the current version of our packages with these debugging ones with:

+    pacman -U *.pkg.tar.xz

 ### Manually Running Tests